syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ## Add Style Sheet

-Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) to refer themes in Blazor application, and to have the expected appearance for Syncfusion Blazor components.
-Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
-Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/appearance/themes#enable-static-web-assets-usage) topic to use static assets in your project.
+Check out the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference), and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) to refer to themes in the Blazor application, and to have the expected appearance for the Syncfusion Blazor components.
+Here, the theme is referred to using the [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
+Refer to the Enable static web assets usage topic to use static assets in your project.

-To add theme to the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) and then install it.
-Then, the theme style sheet from NuGet can be referred as follows,
+To add a theme to the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/), then install it.
+The theme style sheet from NuGet can be referred to as follows.

-> If you are using [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) single NuGet, you don't have to refer [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet.
-Since style sheets already inside the assets of `Syncfusion.Blazor` NuGet.
+> If you are using the [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) single NuGet, you don't have to refer to the Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet.
+Since the style sheets are already inside the assets of the `Syncfusion.Blazor` NuGet.

 ### Blazor Server App